Affordable Learning Grant

 Review and selection committee

-A committee of representatives from Ecampus, teaching faculty, student body and the library will review applications, giving preference to applications that are expected to deliver the greatest cost savings to students (the number of students expected to enroll, multiplied by the average cost of the book being replaced).
+An Editorial Board made up of representatives from Ecampus, teaching faculty, the student body and the library will review applications, giving preference to applications that are expected to deliver the greatest cost savings to students (the number of students expected to enroll, multiplied by the average cost of the book being replaced).

 Deadline for Proposals

 Proposals are due at 5 p.m.
-P.T.
+PST.
 If you are considering applying for one of the Affordable Learning Grants, contact Stefanie Buck to learn more.

 Proposals are reviewed by a committee 3 times a year.
-Call for proposals will be posted in OSU Today.
+Calls for proposals will be posted in OSU Today.

 RFP Proposals Due